renegare/skip/README.md

 What is Skip?
 -------------

+Skip is a configuration wrapper around [Silex (PHP microframework)][1] and [Symfony Console Component][2].

+The idea behind wrapping these two libraries is provide a starting point for new projects that require a web app and cli interface.

-Skip is a configuration wrapper around [Silex (PHP microframework)][1].
-The aim is to 'skip' the manual setup/configuration of silex and put all that stuff in a json file somewhere.
+The aim/goal however is to 'skip' the manual setup/configuration of these libraries (amazing tools but annoying learning curve) and put all that stuff in a json file somewhere.
+I hope this will allow developers to focus better on their application development.

 Installation